PufferFinance/PufferPool/docs/PufferPool.md

 function recoverERC20(address token) external
 ```

 Allows tokens which were accidentally sent to the `PufferPool` to be recovered (sent) to the Treasury contract.
-PufferPool inherits from TokenRescuer.sol which enables it to transfer any ERC20, ERC721, ERC1151 tokens to the PufferTreasury (with an exception to `pufETH`).
+PufferPool inherits from TokenRescuer.sol which enables it to transfer any ERC20, ERC721, ERC1151 tokens to the PufferTreasury.
 This enables us to recover tokens sent to this contract by mistake.

 *Effects*:
 * Sends the totality of the specified token from the `PufferPool` contract to the Treasury contract